okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * For Office365 traffic, the limit is 75 concurrent transactions per org.
 * For all other traffic including API requests, the limit is 75 concurrent transactions per org.

-Okta has verified that these limits are sufficient based on current usage.
-As a result of verification, we increased the limit for some orgs to 150.
+Okta has verified that these limits are sufficient based on current usage or grandfathered higher limits for those orgs that have historically exceeded this limit.

-The first request to exceed the concurrent limit returns an HTTP 429 error, and the first error every sixty seconds is written to the log.
+Any request that would cause us to exceed the concurrent limit returns an HTTP 429 error, and the first error every 60 seconds is written to the log.
 Reporting concurrent rate limits once a minute keeps log volume manageable.

 ##### Example Error Response Events